We're going to be talking about, we're going to be talking about Julian Assange.

 Holy.

-And for some of you guys that are wondering, real fast, because I like to make sure That we educate everybody, and you guys know exactly what we're talking about here.
+And for some of you guys that are wondering, real fast, because I like to make sure that we educate everybody and you guys know exactly what we're talking about here.

-As of June 2024, of the 779 people detained there since January 2002 when the military prison first opened after the September 11th attacks, 740 had been transferred elsewhere, 30 remained there, and nine had died while in custody.
+As of June 2024, of the 779 people detained there since January 2002 when the military prison first opened after the September 11th attacks, 740 had been transferred elsewhere, 30 remained there, and 9 had died while in custody.

 The camp was established by U.S. President George W. Bush administration in 2002 during the war on terror following the September 11, 2001 attacks.

-Indefinite detention without trial led the operation of this camp to be considered a major breach of human rights by Amnesty International and a violation of the due process clause of the Fifth and 14th Amendments of the United States Constitution by the Center for Constitutional Rights.
+Indefinite detention without trial led the operation of this camp to be considered a major breach of human rights by Amnesty International and a violation of the due process clause of the 5th and 14th Amendments of the United States Constitution by the Center for Constitutional Rights.

 There were also testimonies of abuse and torture of prisoners.

-The number of inmates was reduced from about 250 to 41.
+During the Obama administration, the number of inmates was reduced from about 250 to 41.

 Probably a bunch of diplomatic stuff there.